BeatleyTQD/nutshell-a-red-red-rose-by-robert-burns/README.md

 # Nutshell, a Red Red Rose Production.

-Nutshell is a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.
+Nutshell is a dashboard application for people to use to organize their daily tasks, events, news article, friends, and chat messages.

 ## Installation

 All needed files are included in the project.
-The user will need to locally host both the source files as well as the database via json-server.
+The user will need to locally host both the source files as well as the database via json-server on port 8088.

 ## Usage
 User will be prompted to login or create a new account.